jovanadjokovic/note-app/README.md

 # note-app
 Notes application in Node.js, first during learning Node.js using Udemy Course: The Complete Node.js Developer Course (3rd Edition).
-It is more of an intro to studying Node.js.
+It is more of an intro to studying Node.js, using NPM, importing my own files, working with command line arguments, etc...